Faculty, Investigators & Support Staff

-Lynne Mascarella is the director of continuing education and alumni affairs.
-The Office of Continuing Education orchestrates the development, delivery, and accreditation of continuing education programs for pharmacy professionals.
-In addition to continuing education responsibilities, Lynne also coordinates alumni outreach efforts for the college, including homecoming, alumni ambassadors council, alumni awards, and other events.
-Lynne holds a BS in education and MEd in education leadership.
-Before joining the College of Pharmacy in 1995, she spent nearly 15 years with the Office of Continuing Medical Education in the College of Medicine planning medical conferences.
+Lynne holds a BS in Education and MEd in Educational Leadership.
+Before joining the college of Pharmacy in 1995, she spent nearly 15 years with the office of continuing Medical Education in the College of Medicine planning medical conferences.

 HOPE Center Investigators